Page 020 of PowerPoint tutorials, presentation essentials, personality interviews, and PowerPoint news.

 October 1, 2007

-James Gordon has been a Microsoft MVP (Most Valuable Professional) since 2000 and can be found in the Microsoft Macintosh newsgroups for Excel, PowerPoint and Word.
-PowerPoint users will recognize Jim as the creator of InsertPicture add-in for Macintosh.
-At SUNY University at Buffalo, Jim works helping faculty, staff and instructors with a wide array of technologies for higher education.
+James Gordon has been a Microsoft MVP (Most Valuable Professional) since 2000 and can be found in the Microsoft Macintosh newsgroups for Excel, PowerPoint, and Word.
+PowerPoint users will recognize Jim as the creator of the InsertPicture add-in for Macintosh.
+At SUNY University at Buffalo, Jim works helping faculty, staff, and instructors with a wide array of technologies for higher education.

 October 1, 2007

-There used to be a time when PowerPoint to Flash converters were so expensive, and few are far in between.
+There used to be a time when PowerPoint to Flash converters were so expensive, and few were far between.
 Some of those products were in fact hosted on the servers of the program vendors.
 Nowadays, these products work on your desktop.
-FlashPoint is one such application -- and in this review I am going to see how the application performs using our new PowerPoint to Flash benchmark presentation.
+FlashPoint is one such application.
+And in this review, we are going to see how the application performs using our new PowerPoint to Flash benchmark presentation.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.